nstanford5/ERC20/ERC20.md

 The `define` block of our parallelReduce will be used to define some helper functions.

-First, a function to check the balance and setting the related View
+First, a function to check the balance and set the related View
 ###### index.rsh
 ```js
   .define(() => {